Rivera-ai/PodcastAI-API/README.md

 A Python client that provides a simple interface to interact with the PodcastAI API, allowing you to generate podcasts from PDFs or URLs and manage custom voices.

+## Web Documentation

+If you need to see some options or new features that we haven't covered yet in the API client you can check it out here: https://www.podcastai.tech/api/docs

 ## Installation

 ```bash